jlevy/og-equity-compensation/README.md

 - Here’s the tax summary for RSUs:
   - At grant:
-    - No tax
+    - no tax
   - At vesting/delivery:
-    - Ordinary tax on current share value
+    - ordinary tax on current share value
   - At sale:
-    - Long-term capital gains tax on gain if held for **1 year** past vesting
+    - long-term capital gains tax on gain if held for **1 year** past vesting
-    - Ordinary tax otherwise (including immediate sale)
+    - ordinary tax otherwise (including immediate sale)
 - 🔸 When you receive your shares, you are taxed on their value at that time.[^joewallinc.8eaojr] If you are an employee, this means you may have to write a check to the company to cover your income and employment tax withholding.